 The areola is the area around your nipple.
-Areola come in all shapes, sizes and colors.
-Though it’s normal for your areola to be large or uneven, some women are not happy with the way their areola look and may consider an areola reduction to improve the size of the areola.
+Areolas come in all shapes, sizes, and colors.
+Though it’s normal for your areola to be large or uneven, some women are not happy with the way their areola looks and may consider an areola reduction to improve the size of the areola.
 Others may seek out an areola reduction after breastfeeding or because they want to achieve a certain look in bras, clothing or bathing suits.
 Women might also seek areola reduction just because they feel self-conscious about their areola.

 Once a consultation has taken place and a surgery date has been selected, you’ll be given instructions to follow the day before your surgery.
-You’ll most likely have your surgery in an outpatient surgery center like Pure Plastic Surgery or a hospital and you’ll likely be able to go home the same day.
+You’ll have your surgery in an outpatient surgery center like Pure Plastic Surgery and you will be able to go home the same day.

-For your procedure, you can expect to be given a general anesthesia which will prevent you from feeling any pain.
-Your surgery is very minimal and will only take an hour to perform.
+For your procedure, you can expect to be given general anesthesia which will prevent you from feeling any pain.
+Your surgery is very minimal and will take less than an hour to perform.
 Your anesthesia team will go over all the details of your pain maintenance before surgery.

 You’ll be monitored after surgery until you wake up from anesthesia and are able to go home.
 You will have to have someone drive you home from surgery and be present for your recovery for at least your first day at home.

 After an areola reduction, you’ll be sore and have some pain for a few days after surgery.
-During your recovery you’ll want to keep your breasts wrapped with a gauze bandage as you heal.
-Your doctor will give you exact instructions for rest and recovery time, as well as, the proper instructions for taking care of yourself after surgery.
-Since you will heal pretty quickly from your surgery, you should be able to resume normal activities and head back to work within one to two days.
+During your recovery, you’ll want to keep your breasts wrapped with a gauze bandage as you heal.
+Your doctor will give you exact instructions for rest and recovery time, as well as the proper instructions for taking care of yourself after surgery.
+You should be able to head back to work within one to two days.